 The community wishes to share with you an understanding of what your role as Christian parents involves so that you may take an active part in your child’s baptism.
 Through a programme of preparation we hope to increase your understanding of what the church means when speaking of parents as the first teachers of their child in the ways of faith.

 We invite you to experience the warmth of welcome at our parish Masses on a weekend.
-The Mass times at St Aidan’s are 6.30pm on a Saturday and 9.30am on a Sunday.
-The Mass time at St Bernadette’s Church is Sunday at 11.15am.
+The Mass times at St Aidan’s is 9.30am every Sunday and at St Bernadette’s Church is every Sunday at 11.30am.
 Please take care in deciding who will be godparents at the ceremony.
 It helps enormously if they firmly believe in what they are being asked to undertake, please let Fr John have the name of your Godparent who must be a regular attender at Mass on a weekend.

 We take this opportunity to join with your family and friends in rejoicing at the birth of your child and look forward to playing an active part in welcoming your child into the life of our Christian community.